lijincm/CoCa-task_boundaries/README.md

-# Complementary Calibration: Boosting General Continual Learning with Collaborative  Distillation and Self-Supervision
+# Complementary Calibration with Task Boundaries

 This repository contains the PyTorch implementation for Complementary Calibration with task boundaries in the training stage